ameeshabraham-cipher/IntelloCyberTech/frontend-only/README.md

 2. Upload the contents of the `dist` directory to your web server or hosting service

 No server-side processing is required as all dynamic functionality is handled through external services.

+For detailed deployment instructions, see the `DEPLOYMENT.md` file in this directory.